Paris visitor guide

 Avoid if: Avoid it when the weekend is built around nightlife, shopping, or multiple Right Bank crossings.

-The outside-Paris ticket lane when Disneyland Paris is a real trip anchor instead of a casual attraction add-on.
+The outside-Paris ticket lane when Disneyland Paris is a real trip priority instead of a casual attraction add-on.

 Best for: Families, Disney-first travelers, dated park tickets, and visitors deciding whether to split the stay near Marne-la-Vallee.